top of page

 Objectives:

-1. Company WHS policy and associated documentation reviewed against the mandatory and applicable Sections of the NSW WHS Act 2011 and mandatory and applicable Clauses of the WHS Regulation 2017 that your company is required to be in compliance with.
-In 2022 amendments were made to the WHS Regulation which are new mandatory requirements.
+• Company WHS policy and associated documentation reviewed against the mandatory and applicable Sections of the WHS Act 2011 and mandatory and applicable Clauses of the WHS Regulation 2025 that apply to your organisation.

 Cost: